CBW2021 Poster

 How can schools, libraries, and bookstores participate in this national celebration?

-This year, we invite classrooms and schools, public and school libraries, bookstores, and other organizations to host events (both in person and virtual) during the week while also encouraging young people and families to celebrate at home.
-All are welcome to sign-up to participate and will receive two free Book Week posters by the amazing Rilla Alexander.
+We invite classrooms and schools, public and school libraries, bookstores, and other organizations to host events (both in-person and virtual) during the week while also encouraging young people and families to celebrate at home.
+All are welcome to sign up to participate and will receive two free Book Week posters by the amazing Julie Flett.
 We will continue to offer celebration ideas that can be tailored to any sized group and adjusted for your unique needs.

 How can I sign up for Children’s Book Week?